 The community-built playground is one of the best in the area.

-I will warn you though, kids do not like to leave this playground!
+We will warn you though, kids do not like to leave this playground!
 The best part of that is just when they seem to be getting overheated, it’s perfect timing to run over to the water attractions.

-Pack lots of water, they’re going to need it.
+Pack lots of water – they’re going to need it.

 10 – Hunt For Geocaches Throughout The Park